RodrigoRoy/stackedit/ALttPR.md

+# The Legend of Zelda: A Link to the Past Randomizer

 <h1 id="the-legend-of-zelda-a-link-to-the-past-randomizer">The Legend of Zelda: A Link to the Past Randomizer</h1>
 <h2 id="by-rodrigoroy--httpswww.twitch.tvrodrigoroy">Catch the stream @ <a href="https://www.twitch.tv/rodrigoroy">https://www.twitch.tv/rodrigoroy</a></h2>
 <h3 id="april-12th-2020">April 12th 2020</h3>